 The Budget includes consideration of a number of long-term strategies and contextual information to assist Council to prepare the Budget in a proper financial management context.
-These include the Financial Plan for 2024-25 to 2033-34, the 2025-26 to 2028-29 Revenue and Rating Plan and other long term strategies.
+These include the for 2024-25 to 2033-34 Financial Plan, the 2025-2029 Revenue and Rating Plan and other long-term strategies.